EU's deputy Brexit negotiator moves to top trade job

 “Many trade policy achievements to build on, many challenges ahead,” Weyand said on Twitter after her appointment from June 1 was announced on Wednesday.

-Three years after Britons voted narrowly to leave the EU, the fate of Brexit is uncertain as the country remains mired in a spiraling political crisis, which has already ended Theresa May’s premiership.
+Three years after Britons voted narrowly to leave the EU, the fate of Brexit is uncertain as the country remains mired in a spiralling political crisis, which has already ended Theresa May’s premiership.

 The bloc has swiftly pushed back against talk in London that the next Conservative prime minister could seek to renegotiate the Brexit deal with the EU.